Asia Racing Team

-Asia Racing Team (ART Motorsports) is a Chinese / Macanese motor racing team that was formed in 2003.
-Its main operational headquarters is located within the Zhuhai International Circuit complex, in Southern China, with a second workshop in Chaoqing's Guangdong International Circuit.
+Asia Racing Team (also known as ART Motorsports) is a Chinese-Macanese motor racing team that was formed in 2003.
+Its main operational headquarters are located within the Zhuhai International Circuit complex in Southern China, with a second workshop in Zhaoqing's Guangdong International Circuit.

-The organization business operation includes a competitive Asian series racing team, the organization of a racing school, corporate track days and promotional events.
+The organization business operation includes an auto racing team, the organization of a racing school, corporate track days and promotional events.

-The racing team has competed in a number of high-profile championships including Asian Formula Renault/AFR Series, Formula Asia 2.0, Formula Pilota China Series, Formula BMW Pacific, Porsche Carrera Cup Asia, Malaysian Super Series and GT Asia Series, and more recently TCR Asia Series.
+The racing team has competed in a number of high-profile championships including the Asian Formula Renault Series, Formula Asia 2.0, Formula Pilota China, Formula BMW Pacific, Porsche Carrera Cup Asia, Malaysian Super Series, GT Asia Series and TCR Asia Series.